-Ethiopian cuisine is one of my absolute favourites.
-I love everything about it: the wonderful flavours, the fact that it is a sharing meal so I can try many different dishes.
-I even love using eating with teff injera instead of a fork!
+Ethiopian cuisine is one of my absolute favorites.
+I love everything about it.
+The wonderful flavors, the fact that it is a sharing meal so I can try many different dishes.
+I even love eating with teff injera instead of a fork!

 Eating with your fingers is always fun!

-The answer, of course, is learn to cook Ethiopian food at home!
+The answer, of course, is to learn to cook Ethiopian food at home!